mdasif17/tinyone/README.md

 # tinyone
-This is a PSD to HTML using Bootstrap project
+This is a PSD to HTML using Bootstrap project.
+The project is open for enhancement.